A, ala, watchful, alertness

 Just who is UkuleleMom?
 What am I all about?
 Well, first and foremost, I am a mom.
 I’m also married to the greatest human on the planet, who as luck would have it, happens to be my babies’ father.
 And by babies, I mean my 15 year old teenager who is scared to death I will embarrass him by writing this blog and my 13 year old daughter who happens to have Down Syndrome and a sweet but sassy attitude.
 I cannot tell you how much I love my family.
 They are my earth, my wind, my sky; my entire world.
 I also love all things Hawaiian.
 And when I say ‘all things’, I mean, ALL THE THINGS that are Hawaiian.
 The trees, the lava, the ocean, the honus (that’s sea turtle, to you mainland folk), the food, the waterfalls, the dolphins, the music, the language, the air, the valleys, the traditions, the spirit, the locals, the ukuleles, the spam… ok, maybe not the spam.
 But you get the idea.

-This blog is mostly for me, to be honest.
+I mostly write this blog for me, to be honest.
 And for my family.
-But it can also be for anyone else that wants to get more ALOHA out of life.
+I want us to be able to remember all the little details about these awesome trips that we are so fortunate to take.
+But this blog can also be for anyone else that wants to get more ALOHA out of life.
 While there will be lots of talk about Hawaii (of course!)
 I think I might want to also explore other topics like gratitude, friendship, nature, peacefulness, love, special needs, beauty, o’hana, and of course, music!

 ALOHA and MAHALO for joining me on this journey!